Akashrana1001/Distributed-rate-limiter/README.md

 ## Response Headers

-Every request to a rate-limited endpoint includes these headers:
+Every response from a rate-limited route includes these headers:

 | Header                  | Description                                   |
 |-------------------------|-----------------------------------------------|